Brown Cavapoo puppy sitting on stairs

 Havapoo Vs Cavapoo: Which Breed Is Right For You?

-Havapoo vs Cavapoo are both mixed breed dogs each sharing the Poodle as one of the parent breeds.
-Cavapoos are a Cavalier King Charles Spaniel and Poodle hybrid while a Havapoo is a Havanese and Poodle hybrid.
+Havapoo vs Cavapoo are both mixed-breed dogs, each sharing the Poodle as one of the parent breeds.
+Cavapoos are a Cavalier King Charles Spaniel and Poodle hybrid, while a Havapoo is a Havanese and Poodle hybrid.
 Since both breeds have a Poodle parent, they share some similarities.
 However, there are some important differences to note when trying to decide which breed is right for you.

 Cavapoo Characteristics